Korg is known for its affordable digital pianos and keyboards with great quality and contemporary design.

-Let’s jump right into the review to see if Korg new pianos can offer a better playing experience than competitive pianos from Casio and Yamaha.
+Let’s jump right into the review to see if Korg’s new pianos can offer a better playing experience than the competitive pianos from Casio and Yamaha.

-At the end of the review, we’ll also look at the main competitors to the B1/B1SP.
+At the end of the review, we’ll also look at the main competitors for the B1/B1SP.

 Korg B1 is a portable digital piano with an elegant design.